 - Maybelline EyeStudio Eyeshadow Quad in Purple Icon, four sparkling pale to dark lilac and violet shades

-- Dior 5 Couleurs Shadow Palette in Femme Fleur, five shimmering, finely-milled shadows in white, light pink, taupe, purple, and eggplant
+- Dior 5 Couleurs Shadow Palette - Rosy Design, five shimmering, finely-milled shadows in shades of taupe, eggplant and rose

 Bronzes also look fantastic on eyes, lips, and cheeks; just stay away from bronzes that lean too far into the red territory.
 MAC's Bronze shadow is a good choice.
 If you have blue eyes, bronzes and browns will make them really stand out, but the eye shadow will still be subtle since it's a fairly neutral tone.